ARISS

 Capable of supporting USOS scheduled voice contacts, packet and voice repeater ops.

-• Ham TV – STATUS - Stowed.
-Default mode is for scheduled digital amateur television operations (2395.00 MHz down).
+• Ham TV – STATUS - Configured.
+Default mode is for scheduled digital amateur television operations (2395.00 MHz).

 Capable of supporting USOS scheduled school contacts with video.